 My group has three major lines of research:

-1) To resolve the evolution of important gene families in vertebrates, particularly gene families expressed in the nervous system and in the endocrine system.
+2) To resolve the evolution of important gene families in vertebrates, particularly gene families expressed in the nervous system and in the endocrine system.
 The purpose is to discover at which point new functions have arisen and how functions have changed during evolution.
 We are primarily investigating gene families that include neuropeptides, G-protein-coupled receptors, ion channels, and genes involved in vision.

 Many hundreds, perhaps thousands, of vertebrate gene families are now known to have expanded in two dramatic events that took place approximately 500 million years ago, namely two genome doublings or tetraploidizations (called 2R for two rounds of genome duplication).
 In addition, a third tetraploidization (3R) took place in the ancestor of teleost fishes.
 These events explain a great deal of the complexity of presently living vertebrates, and also explain functional overlap for members of many gene families.
 We are using a combination of phylogenetic sequence analyses and chromosome comparisons across species, to distinguish gene duplication events in gene families of special functional interest.
 This approach is very useful to identify corresponding genes (orthologues) in different species for comparisons of functions.
 The results have important implications for our ability to understand how functions arise, change, and occasionally even disappear during evolution.
-Among the gene families that we have studied, or are presently studying are the opioid peptides (enkephalins etc.) and their receptors, growth hormone and prolactin and their receptors, oxytocin-vasopressin receptors, somatostatin receptors, voltage-gated sodium and calcium channels, and receptors for the main neurotransmitters glutamate, acetylcholine, GABA, noradrenalin and serotonin.
+Among the gene families that we have studied, or are presently studying are the peptides and receptors in the neuropeptide Y family, the opioid peptides (enkephalins etc.) and their receptors, growth hormone and prolactin and their receptors, oxytocin-vasopressin receptors, somatostatin receptors, voltage-gated sodium and calcium channels, and receptors for the main neurotransmitters glutamate, acetylcholine, GABA, noradrenalin and serotonin.